-This study sheds light on the question: "What is the effect of increasing both the funding amount and the period over which the funds could be spent, given that the recipient has full discretion to spend her grant?"
-In doing so, it speaks to two strands of the literature, which have focused on two separate, but related questions.
-First, it adds to the literature studying how scientists react to the amount of funding.
-Most of these studies compare recipients of a competitive grant to non-recipients.
-Jacob and Lefgren (2011) use an instrumental variables approach to compare recipients of National Institutes of Health (NIH) grants to equally qualified researchers who were barely rejected for the same type of grant.
+This study speaks to two strands of the literature, which have focused on two separate, but related questions.5 First, it adds to the literature studying how scientists react to the amount of funding.
+Most of these studies compare recipients of a competitive grant to non-recipients.6 Jacob and Lefgren (2011) use an instrumental variables approach to compare recipients of National Institutes of Health (NIH) grants to equally qualified researchers who were barely rejected for the same type of grant.
 They find an increase in the subsequent number of publications, but this effect is small in magnitude as the rejected researchers simply shift to other grants.
 Benavente et al. (2012) find a sizable increase in the number of publications for recipients of a Chilean research fund using a regression discontinuity design.
 Similar increases are found in the case of New Zealand (Gush et al., 2018) and Denmark and Norway (Langfeldt et al., 2015).
 An exception to the finding of positive effects of funding on output is Lerchenmueller (2018).
 He finds negative effects of NIH funding on the subsequent number of publications.
 Theoretically, it is unclear whether funding should have positive effects, zero effects, or negative effects.
 For example, increases in funding may be used to increase wages of scientists (Goolsbee, 1998) or scientists may shift their research strategy in such a way that their output declines, e.g. by crowding out intrinsic motivation.
 Our study contributes to this literature by studying an increase in funding within the same program, holding many other factors constant, such as the prestige of a grant or the strings attached to the grant.
 In addition, we complement the analysis of large scale programs such as NIH grants by focusing on a set of elite scientists.

-&lt;sup>4Although we study the most important German research prize, our within prize comparison does not directly speak to the incentive effects of receiving a prestigious research prize on subsequent productivity (Borjas and Doran 2015, Chan et al. 2014).
+5Although we study the most important German research prize, our within prize comparison does not directly speak to the incentive effects of receiving a prestigious research prize on subsequent productivity (Borjas and Doran 2015, Chan et al. 2014).

-&lt;sup>5We only survey the literature on the effects of grants on individual researchers.
+6We only survey the literature on the effects of grants on individual researchers.
 Whalley and Hicks (2014) study how the research output of universities reacts to increases in funding and find positive effects.